 This example demonstrates how to build aspects that automatically encrypt or decrypt parameter values.
 The only encryption algorithm implemented in this example is string reversal.
 This is not real encryption, of course!
 In practice, you would probably use a format-preserving encryption algorithm from a third party.

-class is the abstract implementation of the aspect.
+The FilterAttribute class is the abstract implementation of the aspect.
 It is not bound

 to any encryption implementation algorithm.
 To implement a specific algorithm, you need

-to derive a new class from FilterAttribute
+to derive a new class from FilterAttribute class.
+In this example, we just show

-a ReserseAttribute
+a ReserseAttribute aspect.

 In some situations, for instance in ASP.NET MVC controllers, you may need to decrypt or